Variational Quantum Linear Solver (VQLS) with Linear Combination of Unitaries (LCU) Block Encoding

 Measuring the Quantum Solution

-Finally, we can apply the optimal params to measure the quantum results for \(\vec{x}\):
+Finally, we can apply the optimal parameters to measure the quantum results for \(\vec{x}\):

 @qfunc